Docker Compose

 MidPoint User Interface

 MidPoint has a web administration user interface.
-This is a primary user interface for using and configuring midPoint.
+This is the primary user interface for using and configuring midPoint.
 By default, the user interface is accessible at port 8080:

 Logging In

-Please log in to user interface as an administrator user.
+Log in to user interface as the administrator user:

 Username